-Heads UP: You need a certain "something" to do this.
-But if you CAN do it, and do it well ..
-THEN you can maybe help your ex see that you understand them.
-That's huge by the way.
-Not feeling "understood" could be why your ex is staying distant.
+Psst: You need a certain ”something” to do this well.
+But if you CAN do it, and do it right.. then you can maybe help your ex see that you understand them.
+That’s huge by the way.
+Not feeling “understood” could be why your ex is staying distant.

-We'll get to that "something" very soon.
-But first ..
+We’ll get to that “something” very soon.
+But first a detour..

-I want to talk about something here that may not apply to you (how would I know?!) — but I really think you'll get value all the same.
+I want to talk about something quickly that may not apply to you (how would I know?!) yet will be valuable all the same.

-Yeah, maybe your ex said this line to you (?) .. or maybe not.
-I don't know (..) but play along ok?
+Maybe your ex said this line to you (?).. or maybe not.
+I don’t know (..) but play along ok?

-Being a "couple" but experiencing the interaction ALONE?
-You're carrying dead weight.
-You feel trapped.
-And it has to end.
+Being a couple but experiencing the interaction ALONE and feeling like you are carrying dead weight.
+Wow.
+You would feel trapped..

-If your ex felt like they were the only one "padding in the boat," and felt YOU were "doing nothing" … (or worse, you were just punching holes in the hull?) ….
+So if your partner felt like they were the only one “padding in the boat,” and perceived that you were “doing nothing” (or worse, that you were punching holes in the hull?)…

 That can’t last.

 So this “I can’t do THIS anymore” line is a kind of a surrender thing.
 It is expressed when things feel so sad and hopeless that even to endure it for one more second is too long.

 It is possible you reached this stage.
 I don’t know..